 The first step on the path to financial success is accepting accountability and responsibility.
 Understand that you are the one in control of your financial future and that every decision or choice you make can have a significant impact.

 Step two on the path to financial success involves planning.
 It is impossible to effectively manage your finances if you don’t know how much money you have available to spend or how you want to budget the money you have.
 You need to create a road map by defining your financial goals.
 Establishing a budget and sticking to it is not easy, but it is the best way to ensure that you are in control of your financial future.
 Think of your budget as a “spending plan.”
 It is a way to be aware of how much money you have, where it needs to go, and how much, if any, is left over.

 Not having a budget is like going on a trip without a roadmap.
-Just like needing to know where you are going, you need financial goals and to plan out the steps to achieving them.
-For detailed help on developing a spending plan, visit the State's site.
+Just like needing to know where you are going, you need financial goals and a step-by-step plan on how to achieve them.
+For detailed help on developing a spending plan, visit the Federal Student Aid site.

 Know When to Ask for Help

 The final step on the path to financial success is knowing when to request assistance.
 These warning signs will indicate financial problems:

 Financial Awareness Counseling provides tools and information to help you understand your financial aid and help you manage your finances.